celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 ## Deploy locally

 Let's create a migration to deploy the contract.
-For that, we need to create a file in the `migrations` folder named `2_deploy_helloworld.js`:
+For that, we need to create a file in the `./migrations/` folder named `2_deploy_helloworld.js`:

 {% hint style="info" %}
 [Learn more about Truffle migrations here.](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations)